Closing down your practice

-The Code does not deal specifically with the storage of files, but you need to bear in mind the following points:
+The Handbook does not deal in detail with the storage of files, but you need to bear in mind the following points:

 - As a matter of law, some of the papers on the file may belong to you, but many will belong to the client.
-Unless you reserved the right to destroy the file after a specified time at the outset of the retainer or this was subsequently agreed with the client at the end of the retainer, you will need to assess the risk involved if you destroy files without the client's consent, both in terms of a potential claim on your indemnity policy and a complaint to the Legal Complaints Service that you have provided an inadequate professional service.
+Some firms reserve the right to destroy the file after a specified time in their terms of business or agree this with the client at the end of the retainer.
+If your firm did not do this, you will need to assess the risk involved if you destroy files without the client's consent, both in terms of a potential claim on your indemnity policy and a complaint to LeO.

-- You must inform us of the address where the papers are stored and give contact details which can be passed on to clients wishing to access their papers.
+You must inform the SRA of where the papers are stored and give contact details which can be passed on to clients wishing to access their papers.

 Financial difficulties: regulatory implications